VladimirMarkelov/ttdl/README.md

 Archiving completed todos makes the actual todo list loading faster.
 Though it has a few drawbacks:

 - archived todos cannot be modified (e.g, if you want to delete some archived todos, you have to do it manually in any text editor)
-- there is no way to show actual and archived todos at the same
+- there is no way to show actual and archived todos at the same time

 #### How to show archived todos

 To display archived todos, use option `--done`.
 The option enables "archive" mode: the only available command in this mode is `list` and TTDL loads `done.txt` instead of `todo.txt`.
 On entering this mode, the option `-A` is enabled automatically if neither `-a` nor `-A` is defined.
+Read the 1st paragraph of [Command line examples](#command-line-examples) to understand `-[A|a]`

 ### Supported commands

 The list of available command is short but the commands are powerful.
-All commands support group operations and dry run mode.
-Except `add` command that adds a new todo one at a time.
+All commands support group operations and dry run mode, except `add` command that adds a new todo one at a time.
 Please, refer to section "Examples", it provides a handful of useful examples of how to filter and modify todo list.

 The application determines which command to execute with the following rules: